Eugenius0/ai-travel-planer/README.md

 #### **(a) Model-Centric Approach**

-The model-centric improvements focused on optimizing the fine-tuning process, enhancing memory efficiency, and maximizing the performance of the fine-tuned model.
-Below are the strategies and configurations implemented:

-1. **Hyperparameter Tuning**:
+The fine-tuning process was carefully optimized by experimenting with key hyperparameters to balance performance, memory efficiency, and training stability.
+Below, we highlight the most critical hyperparameters, their tuned values, and the trade-offs associated with higher or lower values:

-   - **Batch Size and Gradient Accumulation**:
+1. **Batch Size and Gradient Accumulation**:
-     - Set `per_device_train_batch_size` to 2 to manage memory constraints of the NVIDIA T4 GPU while effectively simulating a batch size of 8 using `gradient_accumulation_steps` set to 4.
-This balances memory utilization with training stability.
+   - **Tuned Values**: `per_device_train_batch_size=2` and `gradient_accumulation_steps=4`.
+   - **Effect**: With a batch size of 2, we managed the memory constraints of the NVIDIA T4 GPU.
+By combining this with gradient accumulation steps of 4, we simulated an effective batch size of 8, improving training stability while staying within hardware limits.
+   - **Trade-Offs**:
+     - Higher batch size improves convergence and training speed but significantly increases GPU memory requirements.
+     - Lower batch size might lead to noisier gradient updates and slower convergence.

-   - **Learning Rate**:
+2. **Learning Rate**:
+   - **Tuned Value**: `2e-4`.
-     - Chose a learning rate of `2e-4`, identified through experimentation to ensure optimal convergence without overfitting.
+   - **Effect**: This learning rate was chosen through experimentation to strike a balance between fast convergence and model stability.
+   - **Trade-Offs**:
+     - Higher learning rates risk divergence or overshooting the optimal weights.
+     - Lower learning rates slow convergence, potentially requiring more training time.

-   - **Warmup Steps**:
+3. **Warmup Steps**:
+   - **Tuned Value**: `warmup_steps=5`.
-     - Used `warmup_steps` (5) to gradually ramp up the learning rate during the initial training phase, mitigating potential instability from large gradients.
+   - **Effect**: Gradually increasing the learning rate in the initial steps stabilized training by preventing large gradients from disrupting early progress.
+   - **Trade-Offs**:
+     - Higher warmup steps ensure smoother initialization but delay full utilization of the optimal learning rate.
+     - Fewer warmup steps might lead to instability in early training phases.

-   - **Epochs and Steps**:
+4. **Epochs and Training Steps**:
+   - **Tuned Values**: `num_train_epochs=1`, `max_steps=60`.
-     - Trained for `1` epoch and capped the total number of steps at `60` to fit within the constraints of our hardware while achieving meaningful performance.
+   - **Effect**: Limited epochs and steps allowed us to adapt the model within the constraints of our hardware while achieving meaningful performance improvements.

-2. **Optimization Techniques**:
+   - **Trade-Offs**:
+     - Increasing epochs or steps typically results in better generalization but requires more computational resources.
+     - Fewer steps reduce training time but may limit the model’s ability to converge effectively.

+5. **Memory-Efficient Optimization**:
-   - **Memory-Efficient Optimizer**:
+   - **Optimizer**: `adamw_8bit`.
-     - Utilized the `adamw_8bit` optimizer, which uses 8-bit precision for memory-intensive operations, enabling fine-tuning of large models on GPUs with limited memory.
+     - **Effect**: This optimizer utilizes 8-bit precision for memory-intensive operations, significantly reducing memory usage while retaining computational efficiency.
-   - **Precision Settings**:
+   - **Precision Settings**: Mixed precision (`fp16` or `bf16` depending on hardware support).
-     - Leveraged mixed precision (`fp16` or `bf16`) to reduce memory usage and accelerate computations without compromising model accuracy.
+     - **Effect**: Reduced memory consumption and accelerated computations without compromising model accuracy.

+6. **Regularization**:
-   - **Regularization**:
+   - **Weight Decay**: `weight_decay=0.01`.
-     - Applied `weight_decay` (0.01) to reduce overfitting by penalizing large weights, encouraging generalization.
+   - **Effect**: Penalized large weight values, promoting generalization and reducing the risk of overfitting.

+By carefully tuning these parameters, we improved the model's performance and efficiency within the constraints of the available hardware.
+Each choice was Each choice was made based on careful experimentation and consideration of trade-offs, ensuring that our approach remained both practical and effective.

-3. **Fine-Tuning Framework**:
+7. **Fine-Tuning Framework**:
    - Used the **Unsloth framework** combined with HuggingFace’s `SFTTrainer` to streamline supervised fine-tuning.
 This framework is optimized for efficiency and flexibility.

-4. **Efficient Checkpointing**:
+8. **Efficient Checkpointing**:
    - Saved progress periodically using `save_steps` (15) and limited stored checkpoints to `1` (`save_total_limit`).
 This ensured continuity during interruptions without excessive disk usage.

-5. **Quantization**:
+9. **Quantization**:
    - Used 4-bit quantization during inference, significantly reducing memory and computational requirements while retaining model performance.
    - 4-bit quantization is a technique used to reduce the precision of the weights and activations of a neural network from the standard 32-bit floating point to just 4 bits.
 This drastically reduces the memory footprint and computational requirements during inference which enables the deployment of large language models on resource-constrained hardware like CPUs.
 Despite the reduction in precision, advanced quantization techniques retain most of the model's performance, ensuring high-quality outputs with significantly improved efficiency.